JvanKatwijk/qt-1090/README.md

 an attempt is made to open the hackRF device (if configured), and if that fails an RTLSDR based device (if configured).
-If that fails, it is assumed that - since no devices are apparently connected - you want to read in a file, and a file selector will show.

-As a - yet - untested addition, a client for the rtl_tcp server is implemented.
-In order to select this, use a command line parameter "-n".
-Note that the server should run at 2400000 samples/second.

 ---------------------------------------------------------------------------
 Normal usage